-Mike Pence Should Be Arrested For Treason & Face Execution By Firing Squad, Pro-Trump Lawyer Says
+Mike Pence Should Be Arrested For Treason & 'Face Execution By Firing Squad,' Pro-Trump Lawyer Says

 "Secretary of State Mike Pompeo @SecPompeo is a truth-giver.
 When Sec.
 Pompeo speaks, listen carefully." he tweeted shortly after his call for Pence's arrest.

-Pence is set to oversee the ratification of Electoral College votes on January 6, which will certify Democrat and President-elect Joe Biden’s victory.
-Although Wood and others have attempted to pressure Pence to interfere, legal historian Jed Shugerman noted that the former Indiana Gov. does not have the authority to alter the outcome of the congressional session.
+Pence is set to oversee the ratification of Electoral College votes on January 6, which will certify Democrat and President-elect Joe Biden's victory.
+Although Wood and others have attempted to pressure Pence to interfere, legal historian Jed Shugerman noted that the former Indiana governor does not have the authority to alter the outcome of the congressional session.

-As reported by The Washington Examiner, Justice Department lawyers representing Pence on Thursday pushed for the U.S. District Court for the Eastern District of Texas to throw out exas Rep. Louie Gohmert’s lawsuit, which is allegedly part of a plan to overturn Biden’s victory.
-According to a tweet from Washington Examiner reporter Jerry Dunleavy, Wood’s comments at the former U.S. lawmaker are due to his role in opposing the lawsuit.
+As reported by the Washington Examiner, Justice Department lawyers representing Pence on Thursday pushed for the U.S. District Court for the Eastern District of Texas to throw out Texas Rep. Louie Gohmert's lawsuit, which is allegedly part of a plan to overturn Biden's victory.
+According to a tweet from Washington Examiner reporter Jerry Dunleavy, Wood's recent comments at the U.S. lawmaker are due to his role in opposing the lawsuit.

-Wood’s Friday comments have drawn backlash from many.
-As noted by Washington Examiner chief political correspondent Byron York, the lawyer has faced questions about his mental health after his call for Pence’s arrest.
+Wood's Friday remarks have drawn backlash from many.
+As noted by Washington Examiner chief political correspondent Byron York on Twitter, the lawyer has faced questions about his mental health after his call for Pence's arrest.

 Elsewhere, HuffPost White House correspondent S.V.
 Dáte sounded the alarm on Wood's comments and his proximity to the president and his administration.